stackhpc/ansible-role-libvirt-vm/README.md

 - `libvirt_vm_virsh_default_env`: Variables contained within this dictionary are added to the environment used when executing virsh commands.

+- `libvirt_vm_clock_offset`.
+If defined the instances clock offset is set to the provided value.
+When undefined sync is set to `localtime`.

 - `libvirt_vms`: list of VMs to be created/destroyed.
 Each one may have the following attributes: